opentok/opentok-react-native/README.md

 6. Now run, `react-native link opentok-react-native`.

-7. Open `<YourProjectName>.xcworkspace` file in XCode.
+7. Open `<YourProjectName>.xcworkspace` contents in XCode.
 This file can be found in the `ios` folder of your React Native project.

 7. Click `File` and `New File`